 Some industries have different minimum wage rules, or are exempt from having to pay a minimum wage.

-Contact Nova Scotia's Labour Standards Division for more information.
+Go to the Nova Scotia Labour Standards Division Minimum Wage web page for more information.

-Must male and female workers be paid the same?
+Must workers of all genders be paid the same?

 Yes.
-Under the Labour Standards Code men and women are entitled to the same pay for substantially the same type of work within a given workplace.
+Under the Labour Standards Code workers of all genders are entitled to the same pay for substantially the same type of work within a given workplace.
 However, the Labour Standards Code says that employees may receive different wages for similar jobs if: